My 10GHz QSO Log

 15 Nov, 2008

 I am pleased to report that my trip to Mt Canobolas for the spring fieldday was a success.
-Mainly referring to the extension
+Mainly referring to the extension of my 10GHz

-of my 10GHz SSB distance now at 216km from Mt Canobolas to Mt Coree.
-Thanks Ted, VK1BL for having a 10gig station
+SSB distance to 216km from Mt Canobolas to Mt Coree.
+Thanks Ted, VK1BL for having a 10gig station active.
+Once the dishes at each

-active.
-Once the dishes at each end were aligned Ted's signal was very strong at 5 x S8-S9+10.
-He has 3W into a ~ 35dB
+end were aligned Ted's signal was very strong at 5 x S8-S9+10.
+He has 3W into a ~ 35dB gain offset dish.
+My signal to him was a 5 x 2

-gain offset dish.
-My signal to him was a 5 x 2 with my 20mW into a ~35dB gain offset dish.
+with my 20mW into a ~35dB gain offset dish.

-Whilst on Canobolas, I did beam east to listen for a possible scatter signal from Jack, VK2TRF who was beaming west from
+Whilst on Canobolas, I did beam east to listen for a possible scatter signal from Jack, VK2TRF who was beaming west from Top Ryde

-Top Ryde with 5W and a 33dB gain dish.
+with 5W and a 33dB gain dish.
 Unfortunately nothing heard.
-Maybe the huge amounts of cloud and rain over the
+Maybe the huge amounts of cloud and rain over the Blue Mtns between us

-Blue Mtns between us did too much scattering.
+did too much scattering.

-Time to complete my 1.2 W and 3W amplifiers and then see how far we have to travel to find a 300 + km path that is pretty
+Time to complete my 1.2 W and 3W amplifiers and then see how far we have to travel to find a 300 + km path that is pretty much LOS.

-way between us
+half way between us.

 Click for larger images